Witiko/doctoral-thesis/defense.md

 To quantify how interpretable the results are and how this contributes to user satisfaction, we would need to perform user studies.
-This was outside the scope of my thesis, where I focused on the qualitative, not qualitative, evaluation of the interpretable representations. ↷
+This was outside the scope of my thesis, where I focused on the qualitative, not quantitative, evaluation of the interpretable representations. ↷

-The second question gives an example of the ambiguity of the term *interpretable representation* by asking whether and how are simple representations such as the surface forms such as a word or a math formula less interpretable than the vectors used in sparse retrieval or even token embeddings, and in which sense are token embeddings interpretable.
+The second question asks whether and how are simple representations such as the surface forms such as words or math formulae less interpretable than the vectors used in sparse retrieval or even token embeddings, and in which sense are token embeddings interpretable.

-The surface forms such as a word or a math formula seems interpretable, since any part of it can be explained to a human.
+The surface forms such as word or math formulae seem interpretable, since any part of them can be explained to a human.
 By contrast, we may not be able to recover the surface form from token embeddings, but, as I show in Section 6.1, we can use them to determine the grammatical and other properties of the tokens, which may not be obvious from the surface forms.